bosley/sxs/pkg/kvds/about.md

 All write operations are thread-safe and can be performed concurrently with reads and other writes.
 The underlying stores ensure proper synchronization.

+### Atomic Write Operations

+The kvds package provides atomic operations that enable safe coordination and synchronization patterns across concurrent processes accessing the same store.

+The set_nx method performs an atomic set-if-not-exists operation.
+It attempts to write a key-value pair only if the key does not already exist in the store.
+If the key exists, the operation fails and returns false without modifying the existing value.
+If the key does not exist, it is created with the provided value and the operation returns true.
+This primitive is essential for implementing distributed locking mechanisms, generating unique identifiers, and coordinating resource allocation across multiple processes.

+The compare_and_swap method performs an atomic compare-and-swap operation.
+It accepts a key, an expected value, and a new value.
+The operation succeeds only if the key exists and currently contains the expected value, in which case it atomically updates the value to the new value and returns true.
+If the key does not exist or contains a different value than expected, the operation fails and returns false without modification.
+This primitive enables optimistic concurrency control, version tracking, and lock-free data structure implementations.

+Both atomic operations maintain strong consistency guarantees within a single store instance.
+For memory stores, atomicity is ensured through mutex protection that spans the entire check-and-modify sequence.
+For disk stores, the current implementation uses a read-then-write approach which provides basic atomicity for single-process scenarios but may exhibit race conditions under high-concurrency multi-process access.
+Future enhancements may leverage RocksDB's transaction API for stronger guarantees in distributed environments.

+Applications should use these atomic primitives when coordination between concurrent processes is required.
+The record package, for example, uses set_nx to implement its distributed locking mechanism, ensuring only one process can acquire a lock on a given record instance at a time.

 ### Managing Store Lifecycle

 Store lifecycle is managed primarily through reference counting rather than explicit open and close operations.
 When the distributor creates a new store instance, it opens the store before returning it to the caller.
 The store remains open as long as references exist.